-At December 31, 2020, deferred income taxes have not been provided by the Association on approximately \$3.6 million of patronage refunds received from the Bank prior to January 1, 1993.
+At December 31, 2021, deferred income taxes have not been provided by the Association on approximately \$3.6 million of patronage refunds received from the Bank prior to January 1, 1993.
 Such refunds, distributed in the form of stock, are subject to tax only upon conversion to cash.
 The tax liability related to future conversions is not expected to be material.

-At December 31, 2020, the Association has federal loss carryforwards totaling approximately \$10 million that expire in varying amounts beginning in 2032.
-The Association also has state loss carryforwards totaling approximately \$6 million that expire in varying amounts beginning in 2029.
-The valuation allowance at December 31, 2020 was primarily related to federal and state loss carryforwards that, in the judgement of management, are more likely than not to expire before realized.
+At December 31, 2021, the Association has federal loss carryforwards totaling approximately \$10.2 million that expire in varying amounts beginning in 2032.
+Any portion of the Federal loss carryforwards generated post 2017 does not expire.
+The Association also has state loss carryforwards totaling approximately \$5.9 million that expire in varying amounts beginning in 2029.
+The valuation allowance at December 31, 2021 was primarily related to federal and state loss carryforwards that, in the judgement of management, are more likely than not to expire before realized.
 In evaluating the Association's ability to recover its deferred income tax assets, it considers all available evidence, both positive and negative, including operating results, ongoing tax planning and forecasts of future taxable income on a jurisdiction by jurisdiction basis.

-There were no uncertain tax positions identified related to the current year and the Association has no unrecognized tax benefits at December 31, 2020 for which liabilities have been established.
+There were no uncertain tax positions identified related to the current year and the Association has no unrecognized tax benefits at December 31, 2021 for which liabilities have been established.
 The Association recognizes interest and penalties, if any, related to unrecognized tax benefits as a component of income tax expense.

-The tax years that remain open for federal and major state income tax jurisdictions are 2017 and forward.
+The tax years that remain open for federal and major state income tax jurisdictions are 2018 and forward.